A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 Where $\mathbf{Q}_{f, p}$ is the 3D position of point $p$ at frame $f$.
 To make this \nrsfm{} problem well-defined, a prior or regularization is often employed.
 Here most of the cases target the spatial and temporal variations of $\mathbf{Q}_f$.
 The fitness of the prior to deformation in question is a crucial element in successfully solving the \nrsfm{} problem, and a main difference among \nrsfm{} methods is this prior.

 In this study, we denote \nrsfm{} methods according to a three category taxonomy, i.e.\ the \textbf{deformable model} used (statistical or physical), the \textbf{camera model} (affine, weak or full perspective) and the ability to deal with \textbf{missing data}.
-In the remainder of this section, this taxonomy will be elaborated upon and related to the litterature, leading up to a discussion of how the \nrsfm{} methods we evaluate, c.f.\ TABLE~{\ref{table:methods}}, span the state of the art.
+The remainder of this section will elaborate this taxonomy by relating it with the current literature, leading up to a discussion of how the \nrsfm{} methods we evaluate, c.f.\ Table~{\ref{table:methods}}, span the state of the art.